-SimScale Academic Program provides students and professors with free web-based 3D Engineering Simulation
+The SimScale Academic Program provides students and professors with free cloud-based 3D engineering simulation.

-In a move to strengthen engineering education, SimScale has opened up its web-based 3D engineering platform for students, professors and academic researchers to learn, teach and use engineering simulation and related technologies.
+In a move to strengthen engineering education, SimScale has opened up its cloud-based 3D engineering simulation platform for students, professors, and academic researchers to learn, teach, and use engineering simulation and related technologies.

 Students at all levels can register for free and have complete access to a powerful simulation environment, anywhere, from any device.
 SimScale provides modern 3D rendering technology, interactive collaboration functionality and the connection to vast computing resources.

-The SimScale Academic Program includes exclusive benefits such as contests, training, as well as the ability to publish your works, with rankings, incentives, recognition and rewards.
+The SimScale Academic Program includes exclusive benefits such as contests, training, as well as the ability to publish your work, with rankings, incentives, recognition, and rewards.

-We already have more than 1,000 students on the SimScale platform, from all around the world, so sign up today and get started in the simulation community.
+We already have more than 1,000 students on the SimScale platform, from all around the world.
+Sign up today and get started in the simulation community.

-“After I heard something about structural simulation in a lecture I wanted to learn how to work with this technology.
-The versatile tutorials are combining theory and practice perfectly,” said Niklas Siwczak, student at the University of Hannover.
+“After I heard about structural simulation in a lecture, I wanted to learn how to work with this technology.
+The versatile tutorials are combining theory and practice perfectly,” said Niklas Siwczak, a student at the University of Hannover.

-The SimScale Academic Program focuses not only on traditional engineering areas and topics – like mechanical engineering, structural engineering, fluid mechanics, aerodynamics, thermodynamics and acoustics analyses – but on additional disciplines where simulation could help to improve quality and productivity, such as biomedical and regenerative engineering.
+The SimScale Academic Program focuses not only on traditional engineering areas and topics, like structural engineering, fluid mechanics, and thermodynamics analyses but also on additional disciplines where simulation could help to improve quality and productivity, such as biomedical and regenerative engineering.

 Hannover Medical School, one of the world’s leading university medical centers, is joining forces with SimScale as the first academic partner institution.
 As part of this cooperation, the first biomedical engineering and science simulation course will be created in Spring 2015, which will be open to medical students, biomedical engineers and scientists.